Erica arborea alpina

-Japan, Korea.
-Slow-growing, all-season performers that show off fresh green leaves in spring, white fl...
+Native to Japan and Korea.
+Slow-growing, all-season performers that show off fresh green leaves in spr...

-The only snakebark maple native to North America, this grows to 25 ft. tall by 20 ft. wide with vertic...
+The only snakebark maple native to North America, this tree grows to 25 ft. tall by 20 ft. wide with v...

 This makes a dense, upright shrub to 6 ft. tall and 3–4 ft. wide.
 Foliage is bright green; new g...